Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Underlying Tools

-where the subscript $r$ is used to denote signals and parameters belonging to the reference system.
-We briefly describe the offline training procedure: First, it is assumed that the continuous-time dynamics in \eqref{eq:reference-system-analog} are sampled with sufficient accuracy, resulting in the discrete time dynamics:
+where the subscript $r$ is used to denote signals and parameters of the reference system.
+We briefly describe the offline training procedure in an RL: First, it is assumed that the continuous-time dynamics in \eqref{eq:reference-system-analog} are sampled with sufficient accuracy, resulting in the discrete time dynamics

 An appropriate numerical integration scheme ensures that this discrete-time formulation closely approximates the dynamics.
-When training in simulation the RL process begins with the construction of a simulation environment defined by \eqref{eq:tran}.
-The reference system in \eqref{eq:tran} is used to collect data with which RL learns a feedback policy $u_{r,k} = \pi(x_{r,k})$ with repeated training of $\pi(\cdot)$ so as to achieve the control objective of \eqref{eq:optimal_control} \cite{kaelbling1996reinforcement} as follows.
+The goal of RL is to learn a feedback policy $u_{r,k} = \pi(x_{r,k})$, with repeated training of $\pi(\cdot)$, so as to achieve the control objective of \eqref{eq:optimal_control} \cite{kaelbling1996reinforcement}.

-At each timestep, an observation $x_{r, k}$ is received, a control $u_{r,k}$ is chosen, and the resulting cost $c_k = c(x_{r, k}, u_{r, k})$ is received.
+In order to facilitate such a training, a simulation environment is assumed to be available so that each timestep, an observation $x_{r, k}$ is received, a control $u_{r,k}$ is chosen, and the resulting cost $c_k = c(x_{r, k}, u_{r, k})$ is computed.
 Repeating this process, a set of input-state-cost tuples $\mathcal{D} = [(x_{r, 1},u_{r, 1}, c_1), \ldots, (x_{r, N},u_{r, N}, c_N)]$ is formed.
 This data is used to train and update the policy $\pi$ \cite{kaelbling1996reinforcement}.
-In many RL algorithms the policy is parametric, often using neural networks, so that $u_k = \pi_\theta (x_k)$.
-The learning algorithm then seeks to adjust $\theta$ so that the expected accumulated cost is minimized \cite{Schulman2015, Vidyasagar2020}, i.e
+Often the policy is parameterized using neural networks so that $u_k = \pi_\theta (x_k)$, where $\theta$ denotes the weights of the neural network.
+A learning algorithm, often based on a gradient-descent approach, is used to adjust $\theta$ so that the expected accumulated cost is minimized \cite{Schulman2015}.
+In stochastic settings, the RL goal can be summarized as

-In this paper, we use the Proximal Policy Optimization (PPO) RL algorithm \cite{schulman2017proximal} to train the policy $\pi$ which constitutes the RL portion of the proposed AC-RL controller.